AshishChouhan85-zz/VITARANA-DRONE/README.md

 - Task 2C - Avoiding dynamic obstacles and planing the path

 ## SCANNING THE QR
 The QR Code is found using pyzbar module of python.
-The data received is sent to position controller through a publisher.
+The data received is the gps coordinates of the final location and is sent to position controller through a publisher.
 There is a minimum height at which camera can detect the QR code correctly.

 ## PICK/DROP THE PARCEL BOX
 The box can be picked/dropped using the a rosservice named ```/edrone/activate_gripper```.
 For picking the box, eDrone has to land exactly on top of the box on the centre and then the gripper is activated.